vanchess-git/Portfolio/README.md

 ### Sirpa
 https://github.com/vanchess-git/Sirpa <br>
-Social media sharing app for iOS. <br>
+Social media sharing app for iOS.
+With Sirpa users can turn their travel photos into a travel Journal.
+Sirpa also uses voice to text to help users write their posts faster and easier.<br>
 <br>
 Swift <br>
 SwiftUI <br>